Bilgesubaris/MatematikRuyasi/README.md

 # 🎨 Renkli Matematik Macerası | Fun Math Game for Kids

-Designed for 1st–2nd grade students, this project is a **fun and interactive math game**.
+Designed for 1st–2nd grade students, this project is a fun and interactive math game.
 Kids can solve addition problems while colorful balloons, stars, hearts, and confetti float from top to bottom, creating an engaging learning experience.This project was developed as part of my **MEB Yenilik ve Eğitim Teknolojileri General Directorate internship**.

 ---